zkSNACKs/WasabiResearchExperience/README.md

 - Anyone is free to join the discussions, however being familiar with the topic is recommended.
 - 5-15 minutes presentations on the topic are welcomed.

-## 2020-02-17 20:00 UTC - CashFusion Part 2 - Privacy Analysis of Naive CoinJoins
+## 2020-02-17 20:00 UTC - CashFusion Part 2 - Combinatorics and Naive CoinJoins

 - CashFusion/Avoiding Amount Linkages Through Combinatorics: https://github.com/cashshuffle/spec/blob/master/CASHFUSION.md#avoiding-amount-linkages-through-combinatorics
 - Jonald Fyookball: Analyzing the Combinatoric Math in CashFusion - https://read.cash/@jonald_fyookball/analyzing-the-combinatoric-math-in-cashfusion-29943fb7